cylc/cylc-admin/docs/proposal-spawn-on-d.md

 In SoD this should spawn the children of specified outputs of abstract tasks in order to set up reflow from a non-bottleneck task (see above).

+TODO - consider changing the name of the command for users, to `cylc set-outputs-completed` or similar?

 ### "cylc remove" still needed

 In SoS removing tasks from the pool can remove them entirely from the ongoing